Suffering & Joy

 God promises us the full measure of Jesus’ joy.
 Complete joy.
 Because He is our joy.

-Heaven is coming, where there will be no more sorrow.
-No more tears.
+Heaven is coming, where there will be no more sorrow or tears.
 No more illness.
-No more pain.
-No more suffering.
+And there will be no more pain or suffering.
 No more loneliness or isolation.
 No more grief.
 And no more loss.

 The One who created us and breathed life into us has prepared a place for us.
 Our names are written in heaven.
 Jesus is our joy complete.